Juzzak Airport

 Juzzak Airport is a regional airport located in the Chagai district of Balochistan, Pakistan.
 For Chinese engineers engaged in a variety of regional projects, particularly the Saindak Copper-Gold Project, it serves as a transit centre that enables chartered flights between Karachi and Juzzak.

 Development and History

 After Juzzak Airport underwent the necessary infrastructure and facility renovations, the Civil Aviation Authority (CAA) renewed the airport's licence in August 2021.
 These upgrades have helped the airport work more efficiently to accommodate charter flights.

+In October 2021, it was reported that the completion of the air traffic control facility was expected for March 2023, the passenger terminal building was anticipated for June 2023, while the airport's full construction was expected to be completed in October 2023.

 Operating charter flights between Karachi and Juzzak Airport is now the responsibility of Pakistan International Airlines (PIA).
 Chinese engineers are transported by the airline to and from the Saindak Copper-Gold Project using ATR-42 turboprop planes.

-Future developments

-The completion of the passenger terminal building is anticipated for June 2023, and that of the air traffic control facility is anticipated for March 2023.
-By October 2023, the airport's full construction is expected to be finished.